janmarius/TDAT1001-Introduction-to-Programming/README.md

     // FileInputStream is meant for reading streams of raw bytes FileInputStream fis = new FileInputStream(file);

-    // ObjectInputStream deserializes primitive data and objects previously written using an ObjectOutputStream.
+    // ObjectInputStream deserializes objects previously written using an ObjectOutputStream.
     ObjectInputStream ois = new ObjectInputStream(fis);
     TheClass theClass = (TheClass) ois.readObject();